 Accurate and reliable measurements are one of the foundations of commerce.
-JIMB's standards get everyone on the same page.
+JIMB's standards for biology get everyone on the same page.

 The Genome in a Bottle (GIAB) consortium develops reference materials, methods, and data to assess the accuracy of genome sequencing.
 GIAB makes it possible to know that human genome sequencing is reported accurately.